top of page

 About Recardio

-Recardio Inc. is a late-stage clinical life science company focusing on therapies for cardiovascular and other diseases.
+Recardio Inc. is a late-stage clinical biotechnology company focused on developing therapies for cardiometabolic and other diseases through a therapeutic platform, designed for disease modification and regeneration.

-The company is located in San Francisco, California, having its operations in USA and Europe.
+The company is located in San Francisco, California, with operations in the USA and Europe.

-In addition, other development programs are in earlier clinical and preclinical stage.
+In addition, the company is advancing multiple cardiometabolic programs in clinical and preclinical development.

 For more information, visit: http://www.recardio.eu/ or contact pr@recardio.eu